 Joo Ok – 1 Michelin Star

 Joo Ok is a modern Korean restaurant that differentiates itself from others by serving small bites with enhanced acidity or small glasses of different kinds of vinegar.
-The concept was created by chef Shin Chang-ho.
-There are 30 types in stock and it is great for increasing a person’s appetite.
+Chef Shin Chang-ho created the concept.
+There are 30 types in stock, which is excellent for increasing a person’s appetite.
 Most of their ingredients are from Jeju Island.
-However, their signature dish is their duck which is topped with shaved truffle on top.
+However, their signature dish is their duck, topped with shaved truffle.